tonik/docs/asset.md

 #### Getting asset relative path

-Gets asset path relatively to the project root directory.
+Gets a relative path of an asset to the project root directory.

 ```php
 $asset->getRelativePath();